Things to Do at Mandalay National Wildlife Refuge

 Opening Hours

-Open daily from sunrise to sunset; visitor contact station typically open weekdays 7:30 AM - 4:00 PM
+Open daily from sunrise to sunset.
+The visitor contact station operates Monday-Friday, 7:30 AM to 4:00 PM, though it's worth calling ahead as hours can vary seasonally.

 Tickets & Pricing